 The thalamus filters visual information and sends that data to different brain regions.
 After a head injury, blood vessels that deliver oxygen to the thalamus can become damaged and therefore starve the thalamus of nutrients.

 If this happens, the thalamus can no longer filter your vision, causing a visual overload.
 This explains why dark rooms, which have less visual information, are often more tolerable for head injury patients than bright rooms.

 However, damage to the thalamus is not the only cause of light sensitivity.
-Other areas of the brain that also play a role include the:
+Other body systems and areas of the brain that also play a role include the:

 - Autonomic nervous system.
 The ANS governs most of your body’s autonomic processes, including pupil dilation.
 If an injury disrupts it, your pupils may dilate more than usual, which will cause light sensitivity.